Oil Sampling Hardware Guide

 A lubrication professional extracting a representative oil sample is only as good as their instruments, even if they know how to get a suitable oil sample.
 Without these two things, you’ll likely wind up with a non-representative oil sample, which can have detrimental consequences.
 Using the wrong or inadequate oil sampling hardware, taking oil samples from unsuitable locations, and even mishandling the samples can all lead to an oil sample that doesn’t represent the actual condition of your equipment.

-Proper oil sampling instruments are also required to avoid exposing the sample and the system to ambient air.
-The right oil sampling gear may be used to sample oil without opening the bottle.
-Having a correct-sized and cleaned bottle, a zip-lock sandwich bag, the correct sampling port and valve, and a sampling device like a vacuum pump are all things you'll need to do this.
+Proper oil sampling tools prevent exposing the sample or system to ambient air.
+The right equipment allows oil sampling without opening the bottle.
+Having a correct-sized and cleaned bottle, a zip-lock sandwich bag, the correct sampling port and valve, and a sampling device like a vacuum pump are all things you’ll need to do this.

 Below we’ll discuss the various oil sampling equipment you’ll need to take a representative sample of the oil inside your machinery.